Study in Poland

 EU citizens are permitted to live in any EU country while studying as long as you:

-Students looking to study at a Polish university for a minimum of three months will still need to obtain a residence permit from your local Voivodeship Office.
-Speak to your university's international office for further guidance or visit the Polish Ministry of Foreign Affairs.
+Students looking to study at a Polish university for a minimum of three months will still need to obtain a residence permit from their local Voivodeship Office.
+Speak to your university's international office for further guidance or visit the Polish Ministry of Administration.

-If you're from a country outside of the EU - such as the UK - and you plan on studying in Poland for a minimum of three months, you'll need to contact your local Polish embassy to process your visa application, which can take up to 15 days.
-You'll require all the necessary documentation such as your passport and travel insurance, and you'll need to pay the 340ZL (£63) visa fee.
+If you're from a country outside of the EU - such as the UK - and you plan on studying in Poland for a minimum of three months, you'll need to contact the Polish government to process your visa application, which can take up to 15 days.
+You'll require all the necessary documentation such as your passport and travel insurance, and you'll need to pay the 603ZL (£118) visa fee.

 How to apply

 There's no central applications system for higher education in Poland, meaning you'll submit your applications directly to your chosen institutions.
-Because of this there's no limit on how many universities you can apply to but remember to prioritise quality over quantity to make the best first impression.
+Because of this there's no limit on how many universities you can apply to, but remember to prioritise quality over quantity to make the best impression.

 To enrol on any postgraduate programme, you'll need an undergraduate degree that's legally recognised in Poland, and you must provide proof of recognition to the Polish university by the end of the first term.
 It's likely you'll also need to provide a personal statement, academic references and copies of ID, as well as other documents.